YoureWaifuABest/LuluMathBot/README.md

 2. Basic damage calculator (damage * resist essentially)
 3. Outputs Champion specific data (stats, lore, etc.)
 4. Item information lookup
-5. Print winrate of summoners
-6. Print current challenger players
+5. Print current challenger players
-7. Can clear the channel
+6. Can clear the channel
   + This requires appropriate permissions
   - Included because I've been too lazy to make a second bot
-8. Will respond to certain phrases (for fun)
+7. Will respond to certain phrases (for fun)
-9. Some other fun phrases (8ball, rng)
+8. Some other fun phrases (8ball, rng)

-7 & 8 will be seperated into seperate bots eventually.
-Or maybe not.

 ## Dependencies
 1. Python3.5+